ppamidimarri/TeslaDashcamWeb/README.md

 1. `sudo -i`
 2. `echo "www-data ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/020_www-data-nopasswd`
 3. Check the location of your rclone configuration file: try `ls /root/.config/rclone/rclone.conf` and `ls /root/.rclone.conf` and see which one it is.
 If your file is not at `/root/.config/rclone/rclone.conf`, you need to replace this with the correct location of that .conf file in the next step when updating `/etc/rc.local`
-3. `nano /etc/rc.local` and add this code just before the line `exit 0`
+3. `nano /etc/rc.local` and update the first line of the file to `#!/bin/bash -e`, then add this block of code just before the line `exit 0`
 ```
 LOGFILE=/tmp/rc.local.log